srawlani22/Bank-Management/README.md

 - Navigate to appsettings.json and find the connection string for the database.
 Change that to the local server and the name of your database, and server credentials if needed.
 - Go to Package Manager Console and run the command add-migration "name" and then update-database.
 This should create the tables and the columns in the database.
 - Now, run the solution.
 This will launch a swagger portal that will have all the API endpoints to run this.
 - Start with running the POST endpoint for creating an Account.
 The endpoint name is /account/api/Account.
-Enter the values, the datatypes are shown below.
-This will also create the initial transaction for that account.
-If trying to get account info, use endpoint -GET /account/api/Account.
+Copy and Paste the given **"Data.json"** file here.
+This should create two accounts and transactions for those accounts.

 ![alt text](https://github.com/srawlani22/Bank-Management/blob/main/Images/post_account.jpg)